Abrohamovich/RoadHaulage/README.md

 ## Usage

-*   **For Buyers:**
+*   **For Customer:**
-    1. Register an account with the `BUYER` role.
+    1. Register an account.
     2. Log in to your account.
     3. Create a new transport order by filling out the required information.
     4. Publish the order.
-    5. Review responses from hauliers.
+    5. Review responses from courier.
     6. Accept a suitable haulier's response.
     7. Confirm order completion when the delivery is made.
-*   **For Hauliers:**
+*   **For Courier:**
-    1. Register an account with the `HAULIER` role.
+    1. Register an account.
     2. Log in to your account.
     3. Browse published transport orders.
     4. Respond to orders you are interested in.
-    5. Manage accepted orders and communicate with buyers.
+    5. Manage accepted orders and communicate with customers.

 ## Contact

-gerasimov08nikital@gmail.com
+* Email: gerasimov08nikital@gmail.com